-On September 18, 1950, the Los Angeles Baptist Association opened the doors of California Baptist College in El Monte to 120 students who came seeking a liberal arts education in a Christian environment.
+On September 18, 1950, the Los Angeles Baptist Association opened the doors of California Baptist College in El Monte to students who came seeking a liberal arts education in a Christian environment.
+The college began operations with 42 students in Fall 1950; 120 were enrolled during the 1950-51 academic year.

 In 1955, after four years of continued growth, the college relocated to larger facilities in Riverside.
-Today, California Baptist University's nearly ninety acre campus is home to Spanish-style buildings that include classrooms, campus housing, a library, offices, maintenance and athletic facilities.
+Today, California Baptist University's one hundred and three acre campus is home to Spanish-style buildings that include classrooms, campus housing, a library, offices, maintenance and athletic facilities.
 Growth in all areas paved the way for the institution to become a university on September 25, 1998.
 And along with continuing enrollment growth California Baptist University continues the tradition of higher education in a Christian environment.